0chain/0chain/README.md

 $ ./docker.local/bin/go_test.sh [<packages>]
 ```

 The list of packages is optional, and if provided runs only the tests from those packages.
 If no packages are specified, all unit tests are run.
-In both cases, `go test` is run in "package list" mode.

 ## Miscellaneous